 - General Data Protection Regulation (GDPR)

-The list of legislation relevant to this topic can be overwhelming.
 When it comes to businesses and tracking, these laws focus on the privacy and protection of an employee and their personal data.
 If an individual can be identified using a certain piece of information, that information is considered personal data.
 In other words, the information gathered by GPS trackers is considered personal data.

 Vehicle Tracking and Employee Rights